jackhanyuan/xps15-9550-macos/README.md

 Note that the plist file metioned in the above instructions should already be **modified** for your specific CPU.

-You may refer to  [HWP(Intel Speed Shift) enable](https://www.insanelymac.com/forum/topic/321021-guide-hwpintel-speed-shift-enable-with-full-power-management/) this guide.
+You may refer to this guide  [HWP(Intel Speed Shift) enable](https://www.insanelymac.com/forum/topic/321021-guide-hwpintel-speed-shift-enable-with-full-power-management/).

 ### Headphone